 Rocked!
 Cyber attacks in the gaming industry are getting worse

-By Eden Winokur, Sam Tempone and Chloe Taylor
+By Eden Winokur and Sam Tempone

 This week Australia will be home to the biggest games event in the Asia Pacific.
 In its eighth year, Melbourne International Games Week returns to Melbourne.